The Workroom Company

 An "Our Town" for our time.

-Join us for this special Workroom event: David Rabe's contemporary "Our Town" landscape.
+David Rabe's contemporary "Our Town" landscape.
 Its theme: "simply & always, the problems of being human."
 The plot = our life-long, inner journey to becoming whole.
-2 therapists & 9 patients dealing with everything from autism to social anxiety to addiction to suicide -- & above all, healing the wounds of the past. (& yes, there's also a hamster named Otto.) 🐹🐹🐹 Our workshop production = a fully staged, double-cast reading of this funny, timely, formidable play.
-It’s an in-process experience with minimal but evocative lights, sound, sets & costumes. 🐹🐹🐹 I deeply love this play. & I've been wanting to do something performance oriented with my Workroom gang.
-I'd love your feedback.
-I'll be there for all performances, so please do come up & tell me what you think!
+2 therapists & 9 patients dealing with everything from autism to social anxiety to addiction to suicide -- & above all, healing the wounds of the past. (& yes, there's also a hamster named Otto.) 🐹🐹🐹Our workshop production = a fully staged, double-cast reading of this funny, timely, formidable play.
+It’s an in-process experience with minimal but evocative lights, sound, sets & costumes. 🐹🐹🐹 I deeply love this play. & I'd been wanting to do something performance oriented with my Workroom gang.

 cast & creative team biographies